Foundation Document: Potomac Heritage National Scenic Trail (October 2014)

 Plans and Planning

 Local, regional, state and federal plans and planning processes address particular sections of the Trail corridor and participation in local planning processes has been and continues to be essential to complete the Trail network.
 Following are links to such plans:

 Documents developed over the past 20 years provide additional information about planning for and management of the Trail network, as well as the history and significance of the Trail:

 ...A Proposed National Scenic Trail

-Authorized by Congress in the National Trails System Act of 1968, the former Bureau of Outdoor Recreation, Department of the Interior, published a "feasibility study" for the Potomac Heritage Trail in 1974.
-Click here to view or download a copy of the study (PDF; 28.5 MB).
+Authorized by Congress in the National Trails System Act of 1968, the former Bureau of Outdoor Recreation, Department of the Interior, published a "feasibility study" titled The Potomac Heritage Trail: A Proposed National Scenic Trail in 1974 (PDF; 28.5 MB).